theworld36/fullStackWebDevelopment/START HERE/README.md

 6. Press ctrl + s to save your project.

-7. Press ctrl + b to start your program.
+7. Press option + b to start your program.

 Rejoice!
 You just created your first HTML file.